-According a report issued by the International Union for Conservation of Nature (IUCN) Red List in 2014, 15 species of birds, 12 species of mammals, and 18 species of reptiles and amphibians have joined the critically endangered list.
+According to a report issued by the International Union for Conservation of Nature (IUCN) Red List in 2022, 15 species of birds, 10 species of mammals, 5 species of reptiles, and 5 species of fish have joined the critically endangered list.

 Why Critically Endangered?

-According to IUCN Red List the critically endangered species are at a highest risk of extinction.
-There are basically five ways to determine whether the particular species are endangered or not.
+According to IUCN Red List, the critically endangered species are at the highest risk of extinction.
+There are basically five ways to determine whether a particular species are endangered or not.

 Reasons for Endangerment

 1. Loss of habitat is one of the primary reasons for the endangerment of species.
 Today, human intervention plays a major role in the destruction of the natural landscape.
-Human activities like removal of trees that provide both food and shelter for innumerable number of species, mining and agriculture.
+Human activities like the removal of trees that provide both food and shelter for an innumerable number of species, mining, and agriculture.

-2. Over hunting and poaching has a very destructive and catastrophic effect on the number of animals and fishes all over the world.
+2. Over hunting and poaching have a very destructive and catastrophic effect on the number of animals and fishes all over the world.

-3. Pollution like air pollution, water pollution and waste pollution, especially in the form of plastic plays a very dominant role in the endangerment of animal species.
-Pollution not only causes health hazards for humans, but it affects the animals also.
+3. Pollution like air pollution, water pollution, and waste pollution, especially in the form of plastic plays a very dominant role in the endangerment of animal species.
+Pollution not only causes health hazards for humans, but it affects animals also.